-German-speaking European country of roughly 8.5 million people; NATO, EU and eurozone member.
+German-speaking European country of roughly 8.5 million people; EU and eurozone member.
 Landlocked, bordered by Germany, the Czech Republic, Hungary, Slovakia, Slovenia, Italy, Switzerland and Liechtenstein.

 The capital Vienna is also the federal republic's most populous city, with more than 1.8 million residents excluding the suburbs.
 The mountainous country in the Alps is divided into nine states (Bundesländer).
 This page collates DW's latest content related to Austria.

 The ruling Austrian People's Party was fined by an independent watchdog for spending around €6 million more than was allowed in the 2017 election.
 The fine comes a week after the party entered a new government coalition.